Code-name-HeaLer/SnapCast/README.md

 # 🎥 SnapCast – Record.
 Upload.
 Share.

-Welcome to **ScreenSpark**, a powerful, full-stack video recording and sharing platform inspired by Loom, crafted with passion, precision, and cutting-edge tech.
+Welcome to **SnapCast**, a powerful, full-stack video recording and sharing platform inspired by Loom, crafted with passion, precision, and cutting-edge tech.
 Built with **Next.js**, **Bunny.net**, and **Xata**, this app lets users capture screens, manage videos, and share them in one seamless experience.

 ## 🤖 About the Project